Social Studies

 Citizen U Primary Source Nexus - Citizen U is operated by the Barat Education Foundation thanks to grant funding from the Library of Congress and provides free, engaging, inquiry-based learning materials that use Library primary sources to foster understanding and application of civics, literacy, history, math, science, and the arts.

-EyeWitness to History - history through the eyes of those who lived it - Your ringside seat to history - from the Ancient World to the present.
+EyeWitness to History - History through the eyes of those who lived it - Your ringside seat to history - from the Ancient World to the present.
 History through the eyes of those who lived it, presented by Ibis Communications, Inc. a digital publisher of educational programming.

 Primary Source Sets | DOLA - Primary source collections exploring topics in history, literature, and culture developed by educators - complete with teaching guides for class use.